 - Pour the milk, cream, and salt in a large nonreactive saucepan like a Dutch oven.
 Stirring occasionally, heat the mixture in medium heat until it fully boils or it reaches to 185 degrees.

 - Turn off the heat and slowly add the vinegar.
 Gently stir it once and let it sit undisturbed for 3 minutes.

 - Pour the mixture into the colander lined with cheesecloth and let it drain for at least an hour (or more like 2 hours).
 The longer you strain the thicker it will get.
 I like mine after an hour.

 - You can either use immediately or transfer it in an airtight container and refrigerate.
-As long as it is refrigerated it will be good for 4 to 5 days.

 Adapted from Ina Gartens’ “Barefoot Contessa, How Easy Is That?” cookbook, Homemade Ricotta Cheese (page-74) and Herbed Ricotta Bruschettas (page-73).